thesquaredev/website-staging/src/pages/rdi/2-quartet.md

 ---

-# Social Media & Collaborative Systems
+# Social Media &amp; Collaborative Systems
 ## brain-bold-green.png

 **Semantic Artificial Intelligence Platform (SAIP)** that aims at the identification of “fake news” coming from various data sources such as social media, websites, fora, etc. targeting vulnerable groups of people and alter the public sentiment of the local communities.
 The platform spots manipulated content and find untrue claims by analyzing massive amounts of social media sharing patterns.
 Using Graph technology and advanced Machine Learning algorithms we can also detect the stance of a cluster of related articles found and stored in a Database, towards the whole body of the article.